robynrox/evse-controller/README.md

 2. **Choose Setup Method**

-   A. Using Dev Container (Recommended):
+   A. Using Dev Container (Experimental):
    - Install Docker and VS Code with Dev Containers extension
    - Open project in VS Code
    - Click "Reopen in Container" when prompted
    - Container will automatically install dependencies

+   Note: Container support is currently experimental and hasn't been thoroughly tested.
+   For production use, we recommend using either the pip or Poetry installation methods.

    B. Using pip:
    ```bash